Claire Byrne announced as new host of RTÉ Radio 1 Today programme

 Claire Byrne.
 Photograph: Conor McCabe

-Claire Byrne will present Radio 1’s key mid-morning Today slot, RTÉ has announced.
-Byrne will become the permanent replacement to Seán O’Rourke from Monday.
+Claire Byrne will present Radio 1’s key mid-morning Today slot, becoming the permanent replacement for Sean O’Rourke from Monday, RTÉ has announced.

 The two-hour current affairs show, which runs from 10am to noon on weekdays, has been presented on an acting basis by Sarah McInerney since O’Rourke’s departure in May.